DiffPD: Differentiable Projective Dynamics: Related Work

 \paragraph{Contact handling} The topic of handling contact and friction has been extensively studied in soft-body simulation.
-There exists a diverse set of collision handling algorithms with various design considerations: physical plausibility, time cost, and implementation complexity, although only a few of them take differentiability into consideration~\cite{Li2020IPC,chen2017dynamics,hu2019chainqueen}.
-In the realm of PD simulation with contact, the most widespread strategy is to treat collisions as soft constraints.
+There exists a diverse set of collision handling algorithms with different design consideration: physical plausibility, time cost, and implementation complexity, although only a few of them take differentiability into consideration~\cite{Li2020IPC,chen2017dynamics,hu2019chainqueen,Macklin2020PrimalDual}.
+In the realm of PD simulation with contact, the most widespread strategy is to treat contact as soft constraints.
 This is achieved by either directly projecting colliding vertices onto collision surfaces at the end of each simulation step~\cite{wang2015chebyshev, wang2016descent, dinev2018fepr, dinev2018stabilizing} or imposing a fictitious collision energy~\cite{liu2017quasi, li2019skeletons, bouaziz2014projective}.
 Such methods introduce an artificial stiffness coefficient, which is task-dependent and requires careful tuning.
 Alternatively,~\citet{ly2020projective} propose to combine the more physically plausible Signorini-Coulomb contact model with PD in forward simulation.
 However, using such a model creates an additional challenge during backpropagation as solving the contact forces requires nontrivial iterative optimizers which either fail to maintain differentiability or cannot exploit the prefactorized Cholesky decomposition.
-As a result, we consider a simplified Signorini-Coulomb contact model with an infinitely large coefficient of friction, which achieves a reasonable trade-off between physical plausibility and differentiability compatible with PD.
+In our work, we consider both penalty-based and complementarity-based contact models.
+For complementarity-based contact, we support non-penetration contact and static friction and leave sliding friction as future work.
 At the core of our contact handling algorithm is the assumption that contact occurs on a small fraction of the full DoFs, leading to a low-rank update on the linear system of equations.
 The idea of leveraging incremental, low-rank updates during contact handling can be traced back to ArtDefo~\cite{james1999artdefo}, which simulates soft bodies with the boundary element methods and resets three columns in a matrix when a new contact point becomes active.
 In our work, we use a similar idea to solve contact during forward simulation and extend it to compute gradients during backpropagation.
+Our work is also relevant to the recent work on sparse Cholesky updates~\cite{herholz2020sparse}, which provides an alternative to our low-rank update strategy based on Woodbury matrix identity.